railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_module.rst

 Creating a Configuration Module
 ===============================

-It is very helpful to be able to backup your specific configuration settings in an Open ERP module dedicated just to that.
-That enables you to:
+It is very helpful to be able to backup your specific configuration settings in an OpenERP module dedicated just to that.
+This enables you to:

 * automatically duplicate the configuration settings by installing the module in another database,

-* reinstall a clean database with your own configuration in case you have problems with the initial configuration,
+* reinstall a clean database with your own configuration, in case you have problems with the initial configuration,

-* simplify migrations, if you have modified some elements of the basic configuration, there is a risk in returning them to their original state after the migration, unless you have saved the modifications in a module.
+* simplify migrations.
+If you have modified some elements of the basic configuration, there is a risk in returning them to their original state after the migration, unless you have saved the modifications in a module.

 .. index::
    single: module; base_module_record

-Start by installing the module :mod:`base_module_record` in the usual way.
+Start by installing the module :mod:`base_module_record` in the usual way from :menuselection:`Administration --> Modules --> Modules`.
 Manually make all your configuration changes through the user interface as you would normally do (such as menu management, dashboard assignments, screen configuration, new reports, and access rights management – details of some of these possibilities are described later in this chapter).

-Then start recording your data using the menu :menuselection:`Administration --> Customization --> Module Creation --> Export Customizations As a Module`.
+Then start recording
+your data using the menu :menuselection:`Administration --> Customization --> Module Creation -->
+Export Customizations As a Module`.
 This opens a wizard through which you may select the date to record from, choose records that have been \ ``Created`` \, \ ``Modified`` \ or both \ ``Created & Modified`` \.